Nichola Theobald

-Nichola Jane "Nikki" Theobald is an English film, television and voice-over actress, television presenter and fashion model.
+Nichola Jane "Nikki" Theobald is an English hair and makeup artist, former film, television and voice-over actress, former television presenter and former fashion model.

 Career

 Theobald began her career in the modelling industry and appeared in a campaign for French Connection and then went on to appear in editorials in magazines including Esquire and FHM.

 She was one of the contestants / presenters on 'Naked Angels in Beach Paradise', a reality show based in Ibiza, Spain.

 Following a second advertising campaign for French Connection, she was featured in a variety of editorials in magazines such as Men's Health, Mixmag, Front, Loaded and Zoo.

 She appeared on the cover for the British feature film Triggermen which starred Pete Postlethwaite, Adrian Dunbar, Neil Morrissey, Donnie Wahlberg and Michael Rapaport.

 Following this, she was invited to Italy to do an ad campaign for "Kronos" in GQ Italia.

 Her television work has included appearances on John Calshaw's Big Impression, Sky One's Max Magic and the ITV gameshow Love on a Saturday Night.

 She appeared in television ad campaigns, including Wrigley's Extra idents for the youth-oriented television drama Hollyoaks.

 She has had speaking parts in a special television ad campaign for the special Wimbledon tennis colour supplement for the Guardian newspaper and in a commercial for Diamond Car Insurance for Girls.

 Theobald has also starred in an extended series of television promotions for Sky Travel and has been the presenter of a series of infomercials for Cosmedicate and Lynnergy.